Labor is considered preterm when a woman goes into labor at 37 weeks or earlier. The typical time frame for going into labor is 40 weeks.

 To test for a UTI, your doctor will take a sample of your urine to look for white and red blood cells or bacteria.
 If you have frequent infections, your doctor may perform a CT scan or MRI to look at your urinary tract to see if there are any abnormalities.
 Your doctor may also perform a cystoscopy by using a thin tube with a camera to examine your urethra and bladder.

-Because BV and UTIs can lead to premature birth and low birth weight, it’s recommended to get treated for infections as quickly as possible to avoid complications.
+Intrauterine infection can lead to abnormalities or illness in the newborn, premature birth, or low birth weight.
+Therefore, it’s recommended to get treated for infections as quickly as possible to avoid complications.

-Be sure to get screened for infections as soon as you experience symptoms.
+Be sure to get screened for infections in your first prenatal visit or as soon as you experience symptoms.
 Early detection and diagnosis will help you treat the infection quickly and help to reduce the risk of complications during your pregnancy.